urbancamo/urbancamo.github.io/adif-transformer.md

 The ADIF Transformer started as a project to allow me to add additional information in the comment field of a [Fast Log Entry](https://df3cb.com/fle/) input file.
 This means I can specify things like operator name, rig,  activity reference, that couldn't be populated directly from [Fast Log Entry](https://df3cb.com/fle/).

 As I like to record the contacted station location as accurately as possible I then decided to add support for up-to 10 character [Maidenhead Locator](https://www.dxzone.com/grid-square-locator-system-explained/) references and at that point stumbled across the idea of visualizing QSOs using Google Earth.
+There isn't much support for 10 character Maidenhead locators in the mapping tools currently available.
+The [aprs.fi](http://aprs.fi/) site allows 10 character Maidenhead locators to be entered.
+When out in the field I use the [HamGPS](https://apkpure.com/hamgps/ea4eoz.HamGPS) android application to determine my 10 character Maidenhead locator.

 ## Source Code

 ADIF Transformer is written in Java as a Spring Boot Application.
-It makes use of the following libraries:
+It makes use of the following separate GitHub projects.

-- ADIF
+### ADIF Library
+A [fork](https://github.com/urbancamo/adif) of the [ADIF library](https://github.com/MarSik/adif) by Martin Sivák.
+I have made some corrections and enhancements to the original library.

+### The adif-processor

+The [adif-processor](https://github.com/urbancamo/adif-processor) contains the main functionality of ADIF Transformer.

+All the code to generate the enhanced ADIF file, interact with QRZ.COM, load the activity databases, generate the KML file and generate the Markdown file is contained in this project.

+The adif-processor contains a standalone, command-line based main application file, so it can be used directly from the command line without a web interface.

+There is a comprehensive set of command line options.
+See the [project README.md](https://github.com/urbancamo/adif-processor/blob/main/README.md) for more information.

+### The ADIF Web Front end

+The [adifweb](https://github.com/urbancamo/adifweb) project contains the web-based interface to the adif-processor.
+The version you are using is a spring-boot web application that is hosted as an AWS Elastic Beanstalk project.

 ## Future Directions